ryan-m-moreno/portfolio/index.md

 Hello Everyone,

 My name is Ryan Moreno.
-I am currently IT Help Desk Coordinator, and although I am at the beginning of my professional career, I have always had a deep interest in technology.
-Previously, I worked in finance, and while I gained valuable experience in that field, my passion for technology motivated me to transition to a tech-focused career.
+My most recent role was as an IT Help Desk Coordinator, where I developed hands-on experience supporting technology solutions and end users.
+Although I am at the early stages of my professional career, I have always had a strong interest in technology.
+Prior to transitioning into IT, I worked in the finance, where I gained valuable analytical and problem-solving skills.
+However, my passion for technology ultimately led me to pursue a more tech-focused path, aligning my career with my long-standing interests and strengths.

 I started my professional journey in early 2024 and have since earned certifications in Google Cybersecurity.
-I am currently pursuing my CompTIA Security+ certification.
+I am currently pursuing my CompTIA Networking+ and Security+ certification.
 Given the ever-evolving nature of technology, I stay informed about industry trends through podcasts such as CyberWire and Darknet Diaries.

-I have a keen interest in various areas of technology, including SOC analysis, software engineering, networking, and hardware.
-My enthusiasm and curiosity for technology drives my continuous learning and growth in this dynamic field.
+I have a strong interest in various areas of technology, and my enthusiasm and curiosity continuously drive my learning and professional development in this dynamic field.
 ```
 EXPERIENCE
 ```